sametcaka/SU2_wiki_images/Quick-Start.md

   - **surface_adjoint.csv** - comma separated values (.csv) file containing values along the airfoil surface.
   - **restart_adj_cd.dat** - restart file in an internal format for restarting this simulation in SU2.
 Note that the name of the objective appears in the file name.
   - **history.dat** or **history.csv** - file containing the convergence history information.

+Note that as of SU2 v4.1, you can also compute a discrete adjoint for the Euler equations.
+Assuming that you have built the code with [algorithmic differentiation support](https://github.com/su2code/SU2/wiki/AD-Build), you can run the discrete adjoint with the following steps instead:
+ 1. Open the config file and change the parameter MATH_PROBLEM from DIRECT to DISCRETE_ADJOINT, and save this file.
+ 2. Rename the restart file (restart_flow.dat) to "solution_flow.dat" so that the adjoint code has access to the direct flow solution.
+ 3. Run the executable again by entering "SU2_CFD_AD inv_NACA0012.cfg" at the command line.
+Note that the SU2_CFD_AD executable will only be available when the source has been compiled with AD support.

 ### Results